Team-NiMO/NiMo-ExternalMechanisms/README.md

   This might happen sometimes as some of our electronic components are unreliable.
 We are working on getting it fixed ASAP!
 ***

+## Insturctions to make Calibration Solutions
+***
+* Low Nitrate Conc Solution

+  add 0.14 grams of the potassium nitrate solution to a 100 grams of DI Water

+* High Nitrate Conc Solution

+  add 1.4 grams of the potassium nitrate solution to a 100 grams of DI Water

+***